 This does not mean that our DCO application is approved, it is when the Planning Inspectorate decides whether we have submitted all the relevant documentation to allow the application to move forward.

-The Planning Inspectorate will also formally appoint a panel of inspectors to serve as the Examining Authority, and a first meeting will be held to discuss procedural issues and the timetable for examination, called the Preliminary Hearing.
+This stage allowed anyone to register as an Interested Party.
+Interested Parties can submit a written representation or present their views at a public hearing.
+The Planning Inspectorate formally appointed a panel of inspectors to serve as the Examining Authority, and the first meeting will be held to discuss procedural issues and the timetable for examination, called the Preliminary Meeting.

 This is a six-month process when the Examining Authority will examine the DCO application against the tests in the National Policy Statement for National Networks.

 The Examining Authority will assess feedback from the public and stakeholders through written representations and the hearings.
 If you have registered as an Interested Party in the pre-examination phase, you can make a representation.

 Following the end of the six-month examination stage, the Examining Authority will have three months to write a recommendation report and submit it to the Secretary of State for Transport.